Mazhive/fs-uae-autoboot-debian10/README.md

 					(archive name PIV_FlashImage74.zip)
 				http://www.sophisticated-development.de/software/

-		since the DEBIAN NETinstall is being used there is a very limited package download and installation.
+		since the DEBIAN NETinstall is being used,  there is a very limited package download and installation.
 				I choose a lightdm with openbox installation.
 				The total amount approximately used space is 1.6 gig Using it in a vm ,installation takes around 30 minutes.
 				It will only asks to enter your preferred root password in the first 2 minutes.
-				After this user interaction,  it will install the os , configure the necessary settings and should boot in the Aros boot up screen asking for a boot medium From here on you should copy your prepared fs-uae files from your ftp client to the "amiga"
+				After this user interaction,  it will install the Debian os , configure the necessary settings and should boot in the Aros boot up screen asking for a boot medium From here on you should copy your prepared fs-uae files from your sftp client to the "amiga"
 		Prep: fs-uae.cfg files.
 				Make sure all links to paths are deleted you can import the paths on your "amiga" using the fs-uae-launcher

 Running or booting up the system:

-				Running it in a vm it will fire through the boot and login you never notice it and its bootup time is in a few seconds Running it on a dedicated pc it will boot up in around 1 and a half minute. (depending on the system)
+				Running it in a vm it will run through the boot and login you never notice it and its bootup time is in a few seconds Running it on a dedicated pc it will boot up in around 1 and a half minute. (depending on the system)